Price Skimming: High pricing strategy as a success lever

 Key Takeaways:

-It applies mainly to innovative, luxury, or high-value products and targets customers willing to pay for exclusivity—the "cream of the crop."
+It is primarily used for innovative, luxury, or high-value products and targets customers willing to pay for exclusivity—the "cream of the crop."

 Key benefits include immediate profitability, a perception of superior quality, and differentiated positioning.